neverping/neverping/README.md

 ### Technology interests 📡

-This isn't a complete list, but listing the highlights.
+This is a partial list, but listing the highlights.

 #### Programming ⌨️